-After our last rewarding game drive we have a hearty breakfast back at the lovely lodge.
+After our last rewarding game drive, we have a hearty breakfast back at the lovely lodge.
 Then it is time to return to the bush bar in Hoedspruit, for the transfer back to Johannesburg.
-Back in the bustling city you are transferred to the O.R.
-Tambo International Airport or one of the selected drop-off points (between 18:00 and 19:00), bringing our marvellous Kruger River Lodge Safari to a close.
+Back in the bustling city, you are transferred to the O.R.
+Tambo International Airport (between 18:00 and 19:00), bringing our marvellous Kruger River Lodge Safari to a close.

-As a family-owned and operated establishment this intimate lodge has a welcoming home-away-from-home ambiance, bringing guests warm South African hospitality.
+As a family-owned and operated establishment, this intimate lodge has a welcoming home-away-from-home ambience, bringing guests warm South African hospitality.